 RMS 6230.
 Remote Sensing and Global Change.
 3 Hours.

-Provides an in-depth evaluation of various components of the Earth system—the atmosphere, lithosphere, ecosphere, and hydrosphere—as well as how components of the system are changing.
+Analyzes various components of the Earth systems and how those components are changing.
 Offers students an opportunity to make extensive use of observations and measurements from space.
-Focuses on global environmental change, as well as on the human impact on the planet and the modification of environments by human activity.
-Air quality, natural-hazard prediction, and terrain impacts of human activity are all appraised through the eyes of remote sensing.
-Requires a research paper, which includes elements of remote sensing data analysis.
-Prereq.
-RMS 5105 (which may be taken concurrently) and RMS 6110.
+Focuses on global environmental change and climate change, that is, on the human impact on the planet and the modification of environments by human activity.
+Among the topics covered are ozone, SST, glacier distribution, and terrain impacts of human activity.
+Requires a research paper that includes elements of remote sensing data analysis.

 RMS 6240.
 Introduction to Radar and LIDAR Remote Sensing.
 3 Hours.